Personal Biography

 I was trained as a linguist and philologist, and have a special interest in ancient metre, textual criticism, and digital humanities.
 I have published widely in these areas but always tried to put my technical expertise at the service of broader issues, and investigate the mutual relation between the detail and the general picture (minima cura si maxima uis).

-My broader cultural concerns are also reflected in edited volumes on the ancient philosophy of language and the theory of Classical scholarship, as well as in substantial pieces on the ancient theory of comedy.
+My broader cultural concerns are also reflected in volumes on the theory of Classical scholarship and the political history of Venice, as well as in substantial pieces on the ancient theory of comedy.
 My interests also extend well beyond the ancient world, and have converged into works on modern English literature and its classical ancestry.
-These include a forthcoming monograph on Tolkien’s theory of imagination, stemming from my work as Tolkien Editor for the Journal of Inklings Studies and a collaboration with the ITIA Institute at the University of St Andrews.
+These include in particular a monograph on Tolkien’s theory of imagination (Cambridge University Press 2025), stemming from my work as Tolkien Editor for the Journal of Inklings Studies and collaborations with the ITIA Institute at the University of St Andrews and the Oxford Tolkien50 project.

 Selected Publications